-10. John Lithgow channeled his inner Winston Churchill by stuffing cotton up his nose.
+10. Lithgow channeled his inner Churchill by stuffing cotton up his nose.

-In 2017, John Lithgow won an Emmy for Outstanding Supporting Actor in a Drama Series for his portrayal of Winston Churchill on The Crown.
-In an interview with USA Today he explained that getting Churchill's somewhat nasally sound just right wasn’t easy, or pretty—and included shoving bits of cotton up his nose.
-“It was rather repulsive watching me pluck cotton out of my nose after every scene, but they just had to put up with it," Lithgow said.
+In 2017, John Lithgow won an Emmy for Outstanding Supporting Actor in a Drama Series for his portrayal of Churchill.
+In an interview with USA Today, he explained that getting Churchill’s somewhat nasally sound just right wasn’t easy, or pretty—and included shoving bits of cotton up his nose.
+“It was rather repulsive watching me pluck cotton out of my nose after every scene, but they just had to put up with it,” Lithgow admitted.

-11. Claire Foy watched a lot of the royals’ home videos for research.
+11. Foy watched a lot of the royals’ home videos for research.

 Elizabeth’s father once gifted her with a video camera, and she regularly used it to shoot home videos, some of which Buckingham Palace has released to the public.
 For Foy, watching these videos provided an invaluable insight into who Elizabeth was as a person.

-12. At one point, Claire Foy worried that agreeing to make The Crown was the worst mistake she had ever made.
+12. Foy worried that starring in The Crown was “the worst mistake” she had ever made.

 While playing Queen Elizabeth II might seem like a dream role, it felt more like a nightmare to Foy very early on.
 “On the first day of filming, I found myself halfway up a Scottish mountain with engorged boobs and no way of getting down to feed my baby,“ Foy, a new mom at the time, told British Vogue.
 “I had to ring my husband and tell him to give her formula … as I sat in a Land Rover trying to get my broken breast pump to work, I felt I’d made the worst mistake of my life.“

-13. Prince William offered Matt Smith one word of advice about Prince Philip.
+13. Prince William offered Smith one word of advice about Prince Philip.